 ( Disponible en anglais seulement )

 The July 18, 2017 proposals of the Minister of Finance generated a lot of discussion and debate last summer among tax practitioners, professionals, business owners and the general public.
 Over the course of the consultation period, the Department of Finance received more than 21,000 written submissions.
-An overview of the July 18, 2017 announcement and proposed legislation can be found here.
+We provided an overview of the July 18, 2017 announcement and proposed legislation in a previous article.
 So, where are we now?